 - All programs run by the Department for the Aging are closing and cancelling all congregate meals, recreational, and educational services and activities, effective immediately.
 Senior centers will operate strictly to deliver food to seniors.

 - Human Resources Administration (HRA) benefit applications for food and utilities, as well as other forms of emergency assistance, are currently available online.
 Pending State approval, HRA will not take any adverse action on cases where clients are unable to keep their appointments.

 - Congress recently made major, temporary changes to Unemployment Insurance (UI) that provide UI to individuals not previously eligible.
 If you are unemployed or furloughed without pay and a U.S. citizen, or a noncitizen with work authorization, you can file a claim for UI through the NYS Dept of Labor website to see if you qualify.
 Find more information here.

 - NYC small business owners can receive information on loan/financial support program by completing this survey (English): https://www.surveymonkey.com/r/N336ZYB

-- The Presidential Primary has been canceled.
-However, congressional and state primaries will still occur on June 23, 2020.
+- The primary will still occur on June 23, 2020.
 Special elections have been converted into primaries, with the ultimate winner decided at the November General Election.
 Early voting is scheduled to begin June 13 and run through June 21.